dodiazlopez/main/README.md

-I am [Daniel Díaz-López](https://i.imgur.com/2cOugju.jpg), 35, a PhD in Computer Science who performs as researcher and Professor in information security in the Universidad del Rosario (Colombia).
+I am [Daniel Díaz-López](https://i.imgur.com/2cOugju.jpg), 35, a PhD in Computer Science who performs as researcher and Professor in information security affiliated to the Universidad del Rosario (Colombia).
 In this site you can find most of the projects which I have being part of and the technical material I have led or built.

 <!--- [You can find here my Cover Letter](https://drive.google.com/open?id=1qnbSjh9zS2EmUsaKHI2Jx6SGR8sdpzFI) --->